home-assistant/home-assistant.io/source/_integrations/rtsptowebrtc.markdown

 ha_quality_scale: internal
 ha_codeowners:
   - '@allenporter'
-ha_domain: webrtc
+ha_domain: rtsptowebrtc
 ---

-The `webrtc` integration allows other integrations to provide WebRTC live streams.
+The `rtsptowebrtc` integration allows other integrations to provide WebRTC live streams.
 The integration initiates a connection to a [RTSPtoWebRTC](https://github.com/deepch/RTSPtoWebRTC) proxy server that converts an RTSP stream to a WebRTC stream.

-Other integrations may use `webrtc` with a `camera` to make WebRTC streams available in the fronted.
+Other integrations may use `rtsptowebrtc` with a `camera` to make WebRTC streams available in the fronted.
 This integration does not add any camera devices itself.

 ## Configuration

-You need an existing [RTSPtoWebRTC](https://github.com/deepch/RTSPtoWebRTC) server to configure the `webrtc` integration.
-The integration needs to know the URL to your server, e.g. `https://example.com:80083`.
+You need an existing [RTSPtoWebRTC](https://github.com/deepch/RTSPtoWebRTC) server to configure the `rtsptowebrtc`.
+The integraton is configured with the URL to your server, e.g. `https://example.com:8083.

 {% my config_flow_start badge domain=page.ha_domain %}